 If you skipped the video above, here’s a recap of everything that’s included in the Ignite program.

-There is a LOT of content, so I’ve broken everything down into three main parts:
+There is a LOT of content, so I’ve broken everything down into two main parts:

 - The 90 Day VA course